+1. Introduction 3

+2. Education and training 3

+3. Employment 4

-1. Introduction 2.
-Education and training 3.
-Employment 4.
-Registration and advice to service mangers 5.
-Professional indemnity insurance 3
+4. Registration and advice to service mangers 5

-3

-4

-5 6
+5. Professional indemnity insurance 6

+6. References and appendix 7

 1. Introduction

 The Society of Radiographers (SoR) receives many enquiries that relate to ultrasound training, employment, registration and professional indemnity insurance.
 Many of these enquiries are from sonographers who trained overseas and would like to work in the United Kingdom (UK) or undertake further training in the UK.
 It is hoped that the following will answer many of the more common queries.